zimmermann-kogadeeva-group/OmicsPredocCourse/README.md

 ```

 The raw transcriptomics reads can be found on the cluster at
 `/scratch/omics_predoc_course/Data/Transcriptomics`.
-Use the following command
+Use the following command (which makes a symbolic link to the data folder
-to be able to access this data from your folder:
+in your current folder) to be able to access this data from your folder:
 ```
 ln -s /scratch/omics_predoc_course/Data/Transcriptomics/ /scratch/$USER/OmicsPredocCourse/Data/Transcriptomics
 ```